SkoolNotes/Taproot/2020BIO101/KBe20bio101floTripBreakout.md

 - Hypothesis
 	- Sugar bonds to each other and does dehydration synthesis? therefore more water
 	- Therefore water goes into the beads?
+- Things that would be helpful
+	- What is the concentration of the water in the beads?

 ---